wvazabi/Tourism-Agency/README.md

 The operational logic of the Tourism Agency is as follows: It offers a wide range of digital panels to manage hotels, room types, board types, periods, prices, and reservations.

+## How to Run
+---

+To run this project, follow these steps:

+1. Make sure you have Java 8 or later installed on your system.

+2. Install PostgreSQL database on your machine.
+You can use the provided SQL file `Tourism_Agency_db_Enes_Kaya.sql` to set up the database.

+3. Import the `Tourism_Agency_db_Enes_Kaya.sql` file into your PostgreSQL database.

+4. Clone this repository to your local machine.

+5. Open the project in your preferred Java development environment (e.g., IntelliJ IDEA).

+6. Build and run the project.

+7. You can now use the application.

+## System Requirements

+- Java 8 or later
+- PostgreSQL database

+## Technologies Used
+---

+This project utilizes the following technologies:

+- **Java Swing:** Utilized for the user interface design.
+- **Object-Oriented Programming (OOP):** The project architecture is designed following object-oriented programming principles.
+- **Java:** Backend development is carried out using the Java programming language.
+- **PostgreSQL:** Used for database management and data storage.
+- **pgAdmin 4:** Employed as the PostgreSQL database management tool.
+- **SQL:** Utilized for executing database queries and operations.
+- **IntelliJ IDEA:** Used as the integrated development environment (IDE) for Java.
+- **GitHub:** Project files and codes are hosted on GitHub.
+- **Git:** Version control and collaboration are facilitated using Git.

 ### User Credentials
 ----------------------